 If the uninstaller detects that MailChannels Outbound has been enabled (resulting in outbound email being filtered through Mailchannels), the uninstaller will ask if Mailchannels Outbound should be disabled.
 Answering yes will set your outbound mail settings back to what it was before installing the plugin.
 This is the recommended option.

 Once installed, you can find the MailChannels plugin by logging into the cPanel/WHM interface and searching for “MailChannels” using the search box at the top of the left navigation bar.

 When you click on the MailChannels plugin, a new browser tab will open to display the plugin interface.
-If you haven’t yet configured your MailChannels API key, you’ll need to do that next.
+If you are a MailChannels Inbound customer, and haven’t yet configured your MailChannels API key, you’ll need to do that next.
 See API Keys below.